-Bernstein was honored to have this work generously supported by a number of external research and writing fellowships, including Fulbright, Social Science Research Council, and Wenner-Gren Foundation Fellowships for field research, Mellon/American Councils of Learned Societies writing fellowship, Michigan Society of Fellows Postdoctoral Fellowship, and Social Science Research Council Fellowship for Transregional Research.
-Her articles have appeared in Cultural Anthropology, Comparative Studies in Society and History, Ab Imperio, Inner Asia, Sibirica: Journal for Siberian Studies, and Mongolian Studies.
+Bernstein was honored to have her work generously supported by a number of external research and writing fellowships, including National Science Foundation, Fulbright, Social Science Research Council, and Wenner-Gren Foundation Fellowships for field research, Mellon/American Councils of Learned Societies writing fellowship, Michigan Society of Fellows Postdoctoral Fellowship, and Social Science Research Council Fellowship for Transregional Research.
+Her articles have appeared in Public Culture, Critical Inquiry, Cultural Anthropology, Comparative Studies in Society and History, Ab Imperio, Inner Asia, Sibirica: Journal for Siberian Studies, Mongolian Studies, American Ethnologist (forthcoming 2015), and American Anthropologist (forthcoming 2016).
 Bernstein’s films have been screened at numerous ethnographic film festivals around the world and are widely used in university classrooms for courses on anthropology of religion, globalization, tourism, Asian and Russian studies, and indigenous societies.

-Bernstein is currently at work on two new projects.
+Bernstein is currently at work on two projects.
 The first one deals with religion, secularism, and censorship in Russia.
 In this project, Bernstein attempts to think through the moral dilemmas that have animated passions behind recent post-Soviet culture wars, particularly conflicts between contemporary artists, the Russian Orthodox Church, and perceptions of society at large.
-The second project explores the interplay between imaginaries of immortality and industries of life extension in the Soviet Union and postsocialist Russia, combining historical archival and ethnographic methods to investigate the politics and poetics of dead and dying bodies, personhood and its attribution and contestation, and the role of medicine and religion in organizing life and death in Russia.
+The second project explores the interplay between questions of immortality and life extension industries across the Soviet Union and postsocialist Russia, drawing on archival and ethnographic methods to investigate these technoscientific and religious futurisms.

 Bernstein holds a BS in Linguistics from Georgetown University, an MA in Visual Anthropology from the University of Manchester, and a PhD in Anthropology from New York University.
 From 2010 to 2012 she was a Postdoctoral Fellow at the Michigan Society of Fellows.